meengit/vagrant-ansible-windows/Readme.md

   LogLevel FATAL
 ```

-Update your inventory file with the results from `vagrant ssh-config`:
+Update your inventory file with the results from `vagrant ssh-config`, but make sure `ansible_ssh_private_key_file` is set to Cgywin's full path:

 ```bash
 [server]